Caroline Quach-Thanh: COVID-19

 In response to criticism and confusion following NACI’s recommendations (such as its changing guidance on the AstraZeneca product), she admitted that the council’s members were exhausted from the totality of their workload.

 The Collège des médecins du Québec applauded Dr. Quach-Thanh for her contributions to Québec's health care system and for her work for the public during the COVID-19 pandemic.
 Quach’s colleague at the University of Montreal, Daniel Jutras, praised her for the “some 700 interviews” she delivered during the course of the COVID-19 pandemic.

-Quach-Thanh is a member of the COVID-19 Immunity Task Force, serving as Chair of the Vaccine Safety Reference Group.
+Quach-Thanh is a member of the COVID-19 Immunity Task Force, serving as Chair of the Vaccine Surveillance Reference Group.
 After concluding her role at NACI, she participated in a study for the task force evaluating effects of COVID-19 vaccines in children.
 The Government of Canada provided approximately $1.8 million in funding for the study.

 On October 18, 2021, Quach-Thanh was quoted in a press release stating that PCR testing should be used in a school setting for asymptomatic students due to their relative sensitivity, whereas rapid antigen tests should be reserved for children displaying symptoms.

 Research

 Quach-Thanh's research interests surround infection prevention, particularly hospital-acquired infections and vaccine-preventable diseases.
 She has published over 100 scientific articles in the PubMed database.

-She also contributes to around fifteen epidemiological reports from the Institut national de santé publique du Québec.
+She has contributed to around fifteen epidemiological reports from the Institut national de santé publique du Québec.
 She has also written several chapters in books on pediatric infections, as well as pharmacology.

 Her expertise is regularly called on to share important information on new outbreaks of pathogens, and vaccination.